 Boyne District Library serves our youngest patrons in the lower level of the library.
 In the Children's Department we have programming for children for ages birth through elementary school.
-We offer weekly storytime sessions for our toddlers and preschoolers.
+We offer weekly storytime and playgroup sessions for our toddlers and preschoolers.
 We also have fun family-centered programming ranging from STEAM challenges to movie nights to reading challenges.
-Don’t forget to stop by after school to see what fun can be had.
+Stop by after school to see what fun can be had.
 Boyne District Library also hosts a great summer reading program filled with performers, arts and crafts, and prizes.

-In our physical space there is a play area where children can play with toys, put on a puppet show, cook something up in our play kitchen, or build on our LEGO wall.
-We have AWE learning stations for our littlest learners to fine tune their computer skills alongside their critical thinking skills.
-There is also a seek-and-find mural by one of our our very own hometown artists.
+In our physical space there is a play area where children can play with toys, put on a puppet show, build with wooden blocks, or get creative on our LEGO wall.
+We also have a lot of books.

 "Talk, Sing, Read, Write, and Play" are the 5 essential literacy practices that Michigan Librarians use in their storytimes, program planning, and more!
 Ready to Read Michigan is our new initiative to educate and empower parents and caregivers to "Talk, Sing, Read, Write, and Play" with their little ones to set them up for their brightest future.
 Learn More!